Music by Paul Libman

 When a small radio station gets swallowed up by a corporate parent, the local DJs are relegated to obscurity.
 But when a snowstorm knocks out the county and the station loses its tie to the pre-programmed feed, the guys have to punt, and a rejuvenated station brings back spontaneity and joy to the community it serves.

 From the writers who brought you Cheeseheads, the Musical, Muskie Love, and No Bones About It.
-Dave Hudson and Paul Libman will be debuting their seventh musical comedy written exclusively for Northern Sky.
+Dave Hudson and Paul Libman ware thrilled that this fan favorite is returning to Northern Sky in the new indoor space.

-Libman’s prolific career composing for advertisers has left him with an exceptional skill for writing jingles, which take up a large part of the score.
+Libman’s prolific career composing for advertisers has left him with an exceptional skill for writing jingles, which fill the score with catchy, memorable, and often hilarious songs.

 The name (Naked Radio), according to Hudson, has a double meaning.
 The first is the radio station itself is laid bare in the storm without the insulation of the corporate broadcasts.
 The other meaning suggests things get a bit unhinged in the station, though Hudson reassures us the play will be fit for Northern Sky’s usual audience.
 “Well hey, we’re on the radio, you can’t see us.”